-Other platforms like SmugMug, Photobiz & a lot of Weebly sites just don’t have that functionality these other three do.
-They seem to be missing pieces here & there that are necessary for optimizing your site.
-They are more like SquareSpace but don’t even have some of the functionality that already-limited site has.
+Other platforms like SmugMug, Good Gallery, Photobiz & a lot of Weebly sites just don’t have that functionality these other three do.
+They seem to be missing pieces here and there that are necessary for optimizing your site.
+They are more like SquareSpace but they don’t have all of the functionality.

-Goodgallery has some great built-in SEO functions.
-Out of the box, Goodgallery does very well for SEO.
-Like Showit, Good Gallery is a front end site that allows a WordPress blog.
-There are two aspects of Good Gallery that I do not like: 1) limited design capabilities, 2) forced media pages.
-There is only a hand full of design themes available to Goodgallery users.
-Granted these are great looking and show off photographers work very well, the options are sparse.
 Every image you upload creates media page for that image.
-So if you upload 100 images into a gallery now, you have 100 additional pages to your website.
+So, if you upload 100 images into a gallery now, you have 100 additional pages to your website.
 Every page/image needs a unique, optimized and congruent URL, page title, meta description, H1, 250+ words on the page, and some internal links to similar content.
-You can do this with all the other platforms, but with Goodgallery you cannot turn this off.
+You can do this with all the other platforms, and now with Good Gallery, you cannot turn this off.
 If you go through the process to fill this out, your SEO will be excellent; however, if you skip this step, it could have a negative impact.
-As of now, Goodgallery does not allow for secure socket layer browsing (HTTPS), which can be problematic in many situations.

 Wix is similar to Showit in the sense that you have quite a bit of control & you have some of the newer designs & newer templates—but again, you have limited capabilities & Showit will have more of an advantage in your abilities to design (so out of the two Showit is the better pick.)